jpgoldberg/toy-crypto-math/docs/source/modules/games.rst

 which will include a key generation function, an encryption function, and optionally a decryption function.

-Sphinx doesn't seem to have good ways of documenting these, but hopefully what I list here makes some sense.

 .. autotypevar:: K

 .. autodata:: KeyGenerator